 Fortunately, world-class fentanyl addiction treatment is available, and although this is a very difficult addiction to overcome, it is possible with dedication to professional and comprehensive treatment.

 Fentanyl is an opioid drug, a synthetic substance based on the natural compound morphine.
 Other opioids include heroin and prescription narcotic painkillers like hydromorphone, hydrocodone, and oxycodone.
 Legal, prescription opioids like fentanyl are used most often to manage pain.
 Most are prescribed for moderate and chronic pain.
 Fentanyl is up to 100 times more potent than morphine, and is therefore typically prescribed for severe pain and for patients who need pain management but have become tolerant to other opioids.

 Legal, prescription fentanyl and illicit analogues of fentanyl are targeted for abuse because they produce a sense of relaxation and euphoria.
 The effect is similar to other opioids, but because of its potency may be even more intense.
 Fentanyl is even more potent than heroin.
 This high potency makes fentanyl extremely addictive.
 Misuse easily leads to addiction, but so can legal use of the drug when prescribed by a doctor.

 Addiction to fentanyl is characterized by overuse and misuse of the drug and an inability to limit how much and how often it is used.
 Addiction also causes tolerance, a need to take more of the drug to get the same effect.
-Someone who is addicted to fentanyl continues to use it in spite of problems it causes.
-Eventually this misuse leads to cravings and very unpleasant withdrawal symptoms, which together makes it almost impossible to stop using the drug.
+Someone who is addicted to fentanyl continues to use it in spite of the problems it causes.
+Eventually, this misuse leads to cravings and very unpleasant withdrawal symptoms, which together make it almost impossible to stop using the drug.